mateusnobre/mateusnobre/README.md

-# Junior Computer Engineering Student, Aspiring Data Scientist
+# Computer Engineering Student, Data Scientist

-I'm a passionate and self-motivated aspiring Data Scientist pursuing a bachelor degree in Computer Engineering (Junior year).
-I have industry experience in data analysis and data engineering.
+I'm a passionate Data Scientist pursuing a bachelor degree in Computer Engineering with industry experience in data analysis and data engineering.

+### Career Philosophy:
+- Always learn, on a fast-paced way, through surrounding me with brilliant, motivated and open-minded people that can help me grow.
+- Make the biggest positive impact on society that I can.
+- Solve real problems, for people who need my solutions.

+### What I Love To Do:
+- Dance (Forró is my preferred dance)
+- Hiking (Discovering beaches, waterfalls and wonderful views)
+- Get to know different context and ways of living (Learning languages come as a natural hobby from that)

+I do some blogging to share knowledge and learn from the community, go check it out at https://medium.com/@mateusnobrests

 ### Some stats

 <div class='stats'>